 The Indian packaged food market is estimated to be around USD 35 billion and is expected to be double in the next five years to USD 70 billion.
 The government’s recent nod to the Rs 10,900 Cr PLI scheme — which has been welcomed by food companies around the country — will help India’s packaged food majors to build their brands while expanding in foreign markets.

 The Production Linked Incentive (PLI) scheme for the food processing industry – a much-awaited move – was recently approved by the Union Cabinet.
-The green signal to the scheme has cleared the way for Indian packaged food majors to expand.
+The green signal to the new PLI scheme has cleared the way for Indian packaged food majors to expand.
 With an approved outlay of Rs 10,900 Cr, the scheme will boost local production and enable the export of food products in four categories, apart from special support for innovative items and small and medium enterprises (SMEs) in the food sector.

-What is the PLI Scheme
+What is the Production Linked Incentive or the PLI Scheme

 The PLI Scheme — effective from the financial year 2021-22 — has been designed to offer incentives to select food producers from India to expand their presence in foreign markets by enlarging their production base, retail presence, and marketing and branding in export markets.
 With 2021-22 as the base year, the government aims to achieve an incremental production worth Rs 33,494 cr by 2027-28.
 Additionally, it is also estimated that the PLI scheme will be able to add 250,000 jobs by 2026-27.